JNPCreates/yt-speed-extension/README.md

 This extension:

 1. Listens for `yt-navigate-finish`, a custom event YouTube fires on every navigation
-2. Checks whether the current page is a regular watch page (not Shorts, not a live stream)
+2. Checks whether the current page is a regular watch page (not Shorts)
 3. Polls for YouTube's native `movie_player` API to become available
 4. Calls `player.setPlaybackRate()` directly — the same method YouTube's own UI uses
 5. Forwards any popup setting changes into the page instantly via `postMessage`